rcthomas/C3/README.md

 `config.py` only needs to be run the first time you check out the repo or after you change `config.py` as it is the thing that generates the top-level Makefile.
 A cmake or autotools build system would be nice in the future.
+If `config.py` fails to understand your environment, feel free to send a pull request.

 (2) Then do `cd test && make test` and see how things go.